 Yes, New Zealand does have four seasons.
 However, as our climate is relatively mild, we can occasionally see snow in summer or hot, summery days in early spring.

-New Zealand’s ski season only runs between mid-June and mid-October.
-However, powderhounds can ski year-round by combining a Northern Hemisphere winter with a Southern Hemisphere winter for nonstop action.
+No, you can only ski during the winter in New Zealand.
+The New Zealand ski season runs from between mid-June to mid-October.
+Powderhounds often ski year-round by combining a Northern Hemisphere winter with a Southern Hemisphere winter for nonstop action.

 You can ski in New Zealand from the start of winter through mid-spring.
 The ski field opening dates change from year to year.